-- Employees who exceed the number of allowed sick hours per year and are not on an approved Family Medical Leave or Personal Leave of Absence - Creating conflict, any act of rudeness, or being discourteous to or in the presence of a patient or patient's family, toward a physician coworker, or vendor - Failure to follow procedures as needed for the specific job assignment or meet performance standards - Being disruptive or causing disruption in the workplace - Leaving the assigned work area or facility prior to end of shift without supervisor's permission - Abusing lunch or break periods - Violation of HIPAA - Excessive absences, tardiness or missing time clock punches - Conducting personal business or enterprise on Company property, including soliciting contributions or selling any service or article - Violation of Company cell phone and electronics policy - Violation of Electronic Systems and Services [Internet/Email] policy - Violation, abuse, withholding or giving false information in applying or while on FMLA or Leave of Absence Policy - Smoking on Company property - Violation of dress code policy - Failure to notify supervisor/office manager of absence from work at least two (2) hours prior to scheduled work time - Violation of nepotism policy - Any failure to provide appropriately prescribed care for a patient. - Failure to report in a timely manner, any injury to a patient caused by any medical service or medical equipment - Sleeping during work hours - Failure to renew nursing license and/or certifications in a timely manner - Violating rules or policies not specifically listed.
+- Employees who exceed the number of allowed sick hours per year and are not on an approved Family Medical Leave or Personal Leave of Absence - Creating conflict, any act of rudeness, or being discourteous to or in the presence of a patient, provider, management, coworker, visitor, or vendor - Failure to follow procedures as needed for the specific job assignment or meet performance standards - Being disruptive or causing disruption in the workplace - Leaving the assigned work area or facility prior to end of shift without supervisor's permission - Abusing lunch or break periods - Violation of HIPAA - Excessive absences, tardiness, or missing time clock punches - Conducting personal business or enterprise on Company property, including soliciting contributions or selling any service or article - Violation of Company Cell Phone and Electronics policy - Violation of Electronic Systems and Services [Internet/Email] policy - Violation, abuse, withholding or giving false information in applying or while on FMLA or Leave of Absence Policy - Smoking or vaping on Company property - Violation of Dress Code policy - Failure to notify supervisor/manager of absence from work at least two (2) hours prior to scheduled work time - Violation of Nepotism policy - Any failure to provide appropriately prescribed care for a patient. - Failure to report in a timely manner, any injury to a patient caused by any medical service or medical equipment - Sleeping during work hours - Failure to renew nursing license and/or certifications in a timely manner - Violating rules or policies not specifically listed.